Pamela Weiss

 Grief as a Change Agent of Transformation and Resiliency

-Registration Opens - February 19.
+Registration Open.
 Grief is not sequestered to the life loss of loved ones.
 It traverses beyond physical death and seeps into disappointments in relationships, the loss of dreams, ancestral anguish, and unnamed disappearances.
 Understanding the personal nature of grief and the tenderness of being with a broken heart, we will create a container that honors all individuals moving through their sorrow.
 We will practice silent meditation indoors and in nature and there will be Dharma talks, meetings with teachers, and embodiment practices.

 Carol Cano